After having a nurse injector try some juvederm in...

 I never had a chin cleft but I do now because of Kenalog.

 Dr. Fortes understood how to remove damaged submental skin I was trying to get rid of for a long time from another surgeon's overuse of Kenalog and he did succeed in that effort, however he wanted to treat adjacent iatrogenic lumps on either side of the scar with Kenalog.
 It was obvious to me, and others, that a true aesthetic result was still not achieved but he couldn't see it.
 I've yet to understand cosmetic surgeons who hold back on providing the best possible result when they're treating you after someone else's poor work.
 I gave him the benefit of the doubt and let him try my first Sculptra treatment to build up the left side of my jawline and face but what I really wanted was my lumpy chin scar corrected!
 So other than Dr. Fortes' unwarranted belief in Kenalog, to treat iatrogenic subcutanous lumps, I would say he's an excellent surgeon.
 But HE ended up pushing me out of his practice because of disagreement over lump removals!
-Fortunately, with the help of reviews from Real Self, I found the subcutaneous excisional work I needed and my next Sculptra treatments were received elsewhere and I ended up lump free under the chin and beautifully symmetrical in the face which you can find out how in my other posts.
+Fortunately, with the help of reviews from Real Self, I found the subcutaneous excisional work I needed and my next Sculptra treatments were received elsewhere; I ended up getting rid of two granulomas under the chin and beautifully symmetrical in the face which you can find out how in my other posts.

 1 out of 5 stars